South Australian Iron and Steel Company: Demise

 By the time the results of the sales of the Tasmanian iron were known, the market price for iron had fallen further still.
 A meeting of shareholders, held on 30 December 1875, voted to wind up the company by voluntary liquidation.
 Its land and other assets were put up for sale by tender in February 1876.

 Legacy

-The production from the South Australian Iron and Steel Company Limited's furnace would be the last iron smelting in South Australia, until BHP started production at Whyalla in 1941.
+The production from the South Australian Iron and Steel Company Limited's furnace would be the last iron smelting in South Australia, until BHP started production at Whyalla Steelworks in 1941.
 But from 1915 iron ore was mined once again in South Australia—from the vast deposits of the Middleback Range—and shipped to blast furnaces at Newcastle and later Port Kembla, in New South Wales.

 There is little left of the South Australian Iron and Steel Company, except its vacant furnace and mine sites and its papers in the state archives.